arsalan0c/dafny-programs/verification.md

 stmts’; // each statement in stmts is expanded with its semantic encoding assert Post’;
 ```
-For stmts’ and Post’, each occurrence of a variable from gs inside an old expression is replaced by the corresponding variable from gs.
-Then, every *old(E)* is replaced by E. This obtains the pre-state value of a variable if it is in the modifies clause.
+For *stmts’* and *Post’*, each occurrence of a variable from *gs* inside an `old` expression is replaced by the corresponding variable from *gs*.
+Then, every *old(E)* is replaced by *E*.
+This obtains the pre-state value of a variable if it is in the modifies clause.
 Otherwise, it obtains the current value of the variable.

 Let *Axs* denote the conjunction of axioms in the program.
 The single verification condition for the procedure is represented by: